 The target attendance figure for all pupils is a minimum of 98% attendance.
-Pupils will be informed of their Attendance Group each week, according to the Attendance Diamond below.
+Pupils will be informed of their Attendance Group each week in ILEARN, according to the Attendance Diamond below.

-Regular attendance is not just a legal requirement, but it is vital for pupils to maximise their learning, and achieve full potential here at Lawn Manor Academy.
+Regular attendance is also a legal requirement.
 There are a number of important steps that parents/carers can take to ensure your child maintains a high level of attendance:

 - Ensure your child attends every day, on time, equipped and ready to learn.
 School begins at 8.40am; arrival after this time will result in a C4 same-day detention.

-- Ensure the school has up to date addresses and telephone numbers.
+- Ensure the school has up to date addresses, email addresses and telephone numbers.
 We will contact you by text through Text to Parents or by telephone if your child is absent and you have not contacted the school.
-This ensures that truancy is quickly identified
+This ensures that truancy is quickly identified.

 - If your child is ill, contact the school on our Attendance Line: